EasyGraph-Hypergraph

 Note

 If the added hyperedges have duplicate hyperedges, those duplicate hyperedges will be automatically merged with specified merge_op.
 If merge_op = ‘sum’, the weight is the sum of duplicate hyperedges weights.
-If merge_op = ‘mean’, the weight is the average of sum of duplicate hyperedges weights.
+If merge_op = ‘mean’, the weight is the average sum of duplicate hyperedges weights.

 Create a hypergraph based on the k-nearest neighbors of the features.